facebook/react-native/docs/Style.md

 ```

 One common pattern is to make your component accept a `style` prop which in
 turn is used to style subcomponents.
-You can use this to make styles "cascade" they way they do in CSS.
+You can use this to make styles "cascade" the way they do in CSS.

 There are a lot more ways to customize text style.
 Check out the [Text component reference](/react-native/docs/text.html) for a complete list.